Advertisement

 Give light popcorn a try

-Crispy, crunchy, salty foods like potato chips are traditional snack favorites, but they tend to contain a lot of calories.
-One ounce of plain potato chips—about 15 chips—contains about 150 calories.
-That doesn't sound like much, but most people will eat more than just one ounce and then the calories really start to add up.
+Crispy, crunchy, salty foods like potato chips are traditional snack favorites, but one ounce—about 15 chips—contains about 150 calories.
+That doesn't sound like much, but most people will eat more than just one ounce.

 You don’t have to totally ignore your craving for a salty and crunchy snack.
-Just reach for a better option, like air-popped popcorn.
+Just reach for a different option, like air-popped popcorn.
 Skip the butter and salt, and instead sprinkle on some herbs and spices.
-That's a treat that will run you only 30 calories per cup.

 healthy snack